Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 \subsubsection{Varying Parameters in RAPPOR}

-The RAPPOR method combines Bloom filters with the Direct Encoding (DE) FO.
+The RAPPOR method combines Bloom filters with the Symmetric Unary Encoding (SUE) FO.
 One difficulty in using Bloom filters is that the estimation is not as straightforward as using sketches.
 The RAPPOR paper describes an estimation method using regularised regression for both selecting domain elements that could be frequent (via LASSO) and then estimating the frequencies of these elements (via non-negative ridge regression).

 In Figure \ref{fig:group5_rappor}, we run an experiment varying the regularisation parameter $\alpha$ used in the ridge regression that estimates frequencies from the Bloom filters.
 We fix $n=1{,}000{,}000, \epsilon=3, d=100{,}000$ and plot three lines, each of which corresponds to a Bloom filter of size $m=32,64,128$.
 We can immediately note two things: Increasing the size of the Bloom filters results in lower MSE and that the correct choice of regularisation can lead to improved MSE performance.
 The best regularisation value found was $0.005$ but values in the range $0.005-0.01$ have very similar MSE values.
 As we increase or decrease the regularisation from this point the MSE of RAPPOR begins to suffer.
 The optimal value of regularisation is likely to be specific to the distribution of the data that is being collected, which may not be known in advance.